Brave series: Brave series overview

 There are currently a total of eight original entries in the Brave Series: one new series released every year, from 1990 to 1997, each with an episode count exceeding 40 in length.
 Each series is set in separate, unrelated timelines from each other.
 No further series appear to be planned for development in the near future.

 They are the following, sorted by year of first airing:

 To date, only GaoGaiGar and Betterman have been licensed for distribution in the United States; their licenses originally held by Media Blasters and Bandai Entertainment, respectively; each company releasing DVD's of the series in the 2000s.
 GaoGaiGar and its OVA sequel were recently licensed for distribution in Asia via Muse Communication and Discotek Media in the United States while Betterman's license now belongs to Sentai Filmworks.

 Unproduced installment

-Before GaoGaiGar ended, another show, Photogrizer (フォトグライザー, Fotoguraizā), was planned to continue the franchise but shelved.
+Before GaoGaiGar ended, another show, Photogrizer (フォトグライザー, Fotoguraizā), was planned to continue the franchise but was canceled and shelved.
 Fully titled Brave of Light Photogrizer, the show would involve designs based on, at the time, the new technology of digital cameras and then-modern cell phones.